friends-of-presta/security-advisories/_posts/2023-04-18-shoppingfeed.md

 ## Description

-From 1.4.0 to 1.8.2 (1.8.3 fix the issue), a sensitive SQL call in `ShoppingfeedToken::findByToken()` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted variable `token`.
+From 1.4.0 to 1.8.2 (1.8.3 fix the issue), a sensitive SQL call in `ShoppingfeedToken::findByToken()` can be executed with a trivial http call and exploited to forge a blind SQL injection through the POST or GET submitted variable `token`.

 ## CVSS base metrics